-In the first quarter of 2022, the Company consolidated certain funds it manages, the fund investors' interests in these funds are redeemable outside of the Company's control therefore, the investors' interests in these consolidated funds are classified within redeemable noncontrolling interests in the consolidated balance sheets.
 In 2021, the Company consolidated the SPAC it sponsors.
 The Class A shares issued by the consolidated SPAC are redeemable for cash by the public shareholders in the event the SPAC is unable to complete a business combination or a tender offer provision by a set date.
 Therefore, the investors' interests in the SPAC are classified within redeemable noncontrolling interests in the consolidated balance sheets.
-The following table presents the activity in redeemable noncontrolling interests in the first quarter of 2022, there were no redeemable noncontrolling interests outstanding during the first quarter of 2021.
+The following table presents the activity in redeemable noncontrolling interests in the three and nine months ended September 30, 2022.
+There were no redeemable noncontrolling interests outstanding during the first nine months of 2021.

-Months Ended March 31,

-2022

-(dollar rs in thousands)
+e Months Ended ember 30, 2022 e Months Ended otember 30, 2022

+(dollars in thousand ls)

-Beginning balance \$ 234,600
+Beginning balance \$ 234,600 \$ 234,600

-Change in redemption value of Class A Shares of consolidated SPAC (3,068)
+Change in redemption value of Class A Shares of consolidated SPAC (174) (3,939)

-Comprehensive income 3,068
+Comprehensive income 1,492 5,257

-Ending Balance \$ 234,600
+Ending Balance \$ 235,918 \$ 235,918